The secure CJSM email is:

 Public law & judicial review

-Geeta has experience across public law, specialising in housing, human rights, discrimination and prison law.
-She is able to draw on her in-depth knowledge of associated areas of law to pursue challenges against public authorities.
+Geeta receives instructions across public law, specialising in housing, human rights and discrimination law.
+She is able to draw on her in-depth knowledge of associated areas of law to pursue innovative arguments on behalf of her clients.

-Geeta also has experience pursuing judicial review proceedings in the context of prison law, including advising on challenging decisions to prosecute and recalling a prisoner to custody.
+Geeta also has experience pursuing judicial review proceedings in the context of prison law, including advising on challenging decisions to prosecute, recalling prisoners and a systemic challenge to the legality of the prison service’s discrimination complaint procedure.
 Alongside her pupillage Geeta assisted in R (O’Brien) v Independent Adjudicator [2020] 1 WLR 1393, in which the Divisional Court held that an Independent Adjudicator did not have an express or implied power to refer charges to the police.

 International human rights